SPEC v2.1 — Sealed Mode

 (Per bundle-v1.md §3.2 — the standard-mode manifest is leaner than earlier drafts of this section narrated.)

-bearer_secret: true is informational; renderers (verifier, receipt page) MUST display a prominent warning on bundles flagged this way.
+bearer_secret: true is informational; renderers (verifier, proof page) MUST display a prominent warning on bundles flagged this way.

 4.2 canonical.json